Climate change in South Africa: Activism

 Amid the 2011 UN Climate Change Conference (COP17) held in Durban, demonstrations and protests were organized to raise concerns on climate change issues.
 A march gathering 12,000 people urged the delegates at COP17 to take urgent climate action.
 Protesters also made an intrusion into the conference venue at the time when the negotiations were at the deadlock.

 Public awareness

-Popular awareness of these potential impacts increased with the 2018–20 Southern Africa drought and subsequent Cape Town water crisis.
+Popular awareness of these potential impacts increased with the 2018–20 Southern Africa drought, the Cape Town water crisis, and the 2022 KZN floods.